fjvallarino/monomer/tasks.md

   - Think about text related combinators
     - Is the Text/text prefix needed?
     - TextTrim could be trimSpaces?
+  - ListView's SendMessage will fail if location changes.
+Add SendMessageWid?
+    - Added mechanism to get WidgetNodeInfo from WidgetEnv given an arbitrary path

 - Pending
   - Add header in all files, indicating license and documenting what the module does